 - Documentary evidence of your Personal Public Service Number (PPSN) e.g. a payslip, P60 or any documentation issued by the Revenue Commissioners which include your PPS number, name and address

-Your VRT payment will depend on the Open Market Selling Price (OMSP) determined by the Revenue Commissioners.
+Your VRT payment will depend on the Open Market Selling Price (OMSP) of the vehicle determined by the Revenue Commissioners.

 The OMSP is the price the Revenue Commissioners understand the vehicle would be worth if sold in Ireland and the vehicle’s VRT liability is calculated as a percentage of the OMSP.
 This percentage varies, depending on the car’s CO2 emissions.
 VAT, if applicable, is also paid at this stage.